 Yes I made it up there.
 OK they got a taxi to take me way up the mountain, past the tomb of Menna and Mohammed Ismail and Michael Campbell-Smith dragged me up bits.
 Mohammed pulling and Michael pushing but I made it and it was worth it.

-It is T shaped and the first photo is the upward leg of the T and the second the top cross bar.
-Size wise is not dissimilar to Rekhmire and the remaining colour is superb.
+It is T shaped and size wise is not dissimilar to Rekhmire and the remaining colour is superb.
 One wonders what it must have looked like.
-The other thing is that it makes the theory of Francesco Martin Valentine that TT 353 is a cenotaph even more convincing.
+Visiting it makes the theory of Francesco Martin Valentine that TT 353 is a cenotaph even more convincing.
 There is no way with a huge imposing tomb like this, overlooking Karnak and Deir el Bahri that you would swap it for a tiny place like TT353.
 That obviously has some secret and special purpose, nothing to do with the actual burial.

 Lots of colour high up on the ceiling, really vivid and also in a little room to the side.